hanseljulio/Digiwallet/frontend/README.md

 ## Available Scripts

-To set up the project:
+To set up the project, you need to use both the frontend and backend:

 ### Backend

+Start from the root folder.

 1. If you are using Ubuntu: go to `cd backend/build/linux_intel` and run on the terminal `./http_server_linux_intel_v2`
 2. If you are using Mac: go to `cd backend/build/mac_m1` and run on the terminal `./http_server_mac_m1_v2`